Most people spend more time planning a one-week vacation than they spend planning their life.

-Sometimes life is harder than it should be.
+Sometimes, life is seriously harder than it should be.

 WHAT IS INTENTIONAL LIVING?

 Intentional living means choosing to live in a way that is in alignment with your purpose in life.
 Sounds intense, I know.

 But it’s soooo good!
 Intentional living takes you from where you are not to where you want to go.
 It’s the roadmap that helps you navigate life.